-Communicating your organization’s strategy, as transparently as possible, helps employees understand the direction of travel, and how their work contributes to it.
+Communicating your organization’s strategy, as transparently as possible, helps employees understand the direction of the company journey, and how their work contributes to it.
 This way they can set their own goals in alignment with the company’s strategy, so they know what is required from them individually to best support the business’s success.

-This ‘always-on’ era we live in has had a decisively negative impact on our work-life balance — and never more so than in the previous few months as we’ve lived and worked through the COVID-19 pandemic.
+This ‘always-on’ era we live in has had a decisively negative impact on our work-life balance—and never more so than living and working through the COVID-19 pandemic.

-However, when employees feel overloaded, they’re more likely to feel stressed or frustrated, which could potentially lead to burnout.
-Not everyone will feel comfortable flagging when they have too much on their plate so it’s imperative that you not only create an environment that encourages people to speak up, but you actively check in and revisit processes when needed.
+However, when employees feel overloaded, they’re more likely to feel stressed or frustrated, which could potentially cause employee burnout.
+Not everyone will feel comfortable flagging when they have too much on their plate, so it’s imperative that you not only create an environment that encourages people to speak up, but you actively check in and revisit processes when needed.

 - Daily standups are a great way to gauge workloads.
-They also provide an opportunity for the team to come together, share ideas and find opportunities to synergise.
+They also provide an opportunity for the team to come together, share ideas and find opportunities to synergize.